AusDTO/dta-website/_posts/2018-02-01-new-strategy-for-cloud.md

 ### Meeting government needs

 There are other things cloud needs to deliver on.
 Government has a lot of rules to follow such as protecting privacy and keeping good records.
-With many different cloud services available, it can be hard to know if a solution is the right one.
-For example, government needs to make sure we can always get our data back and it’s vital we know how our chosen service will do that.
 Because cloud providers can achieve that in many different ways, we are developing a common framework all agencies can use to assess and record cloud services information.

 ### Being accountable